BarnesFoundation/netlify-gatsby-contentful-test/README.md

 Now you should be able to run the Gatsby development server and see your content.

-    npm run dev
+    `npm run start`

 Visit `localhost:8000` and you should see the example content you imported into your new Contentful space.
 Now you can continue with the tutorial!
+You can view the GraphQL stand box by visiting `localhost:8000/___graphql`.

+With the Gatsby development server still running, open a new terminal session to run the visual editor using stackbit.

+    `stackbit dev --port 8000`

+Now, if you visit `localhost:8090`, you'll see the Gatsby site that is also running on port 8000.
+The application running on port 8090 is a local Netlify Create application that proxies to the development server, and also contains a few assets and routes to facilitate visual editing.

-## Support
+### Support

 If you get stuck along the way, [drop into our Discord server](https://discord.gg/HUNhjVkznH) and send a message in the `#documentation` or `#help` channels.